 CRITERION™ Heart Infusion Broth can be used as the base in various formulations.
 For instance, carbohydrates can be added to Heart Infusion Broth to determine fermentation reactions, while antibiotics or other ingredients can be added for the mass cultivation of microorganisms required in biochemical reactions and in the preparation of vaccines.(2,3,6) Heart Infusion Media have also been specified for the isolation of Vibrio cholerae and Vibrio species.(4,5)

 A broth medium containing meat infusion was one of the first media used for the cultivation of bacteria.
-Huntoon prepared a "hormone" broth using fresh beef heart and peptone.(7) He found that the medium, without enrichments, could support the growth of a variety of microorganisms, including nutritionally fastidious organisms, such as, meningococci and pneumococci.(7) Hardy Diagnostics Beef Heart Infusion Media is an improved revision to this original formula.
+Huntoon prepared a "hormone" broth using fresh beef heart and peptone.(7) He found that the medium, without enrichments, could support the growth of a variety of microorganisms, including nutritionally fastidious organisms such as meningococci and pneumococci.(7) Hardy Diagnostics Beef Heart Infusion Media is based on this formulation.
 It contains beef heart infusion and peptones, which provide the nitrogen, vitamins, and carbon source to meet the nutritional growth requirements of a variety of organisms.
-In addition, yeast extract is added to the medium to provide additional vitamins to stimulate organism growth.
-Sodium chloride is added to the formulation to maintain osmotic balance in the medium.
+Sodium chloride is added to maintain osmotic balance in the medium.

 |Gram weight per liter:||25.0gm/L|

 * Adjusted and/or supplemented as required to meet performance criteria.